alex-klyuev/PokerBirds/README.md

 http://pokerbirds.io

-Online Poker Game for up to 8 players.
+> Online Poker Game for up to 8 players.
-Created with React, Node, Mongo, and Express
+Created with React, Node, Mongo, and Express.
 Deployed with Docker & Linode

 <img src="./PokerBirds.webp">